Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Credit Risk

 \subsection{Classical Credit Risk Models}

 Here we summarize the standard ways to model credit risk.
 We follow \cite{JaPr04} and \cite{FrSc11}.
 There are basically two possibilities for modeling defaults: structural model types on one hand and reduced form (intensity based) model types on the other.
 The difference between them can be characterized in terms of the information assumed known by the observer.
 Structural models assume that the observer has the same information set as the firm's manager, i.e. the complete knowledge of all firm's assets and liabilities.
 In most situations, this knowledge leads to a predictable default time.
 In contrast, reduced form models assume that the observer has the same information set as the market, i.e. an incomplete knowledge of the firm's condition.
 In most cases, this imperfect knowledge leads to an inaccessible default time.
 As highlighted in \cite{JaPr04} these models are not disconnected and disjoint model types as it was commonly supposed, but rather they are really the same model containing different informational assumptions.
 The key distinction between structural and reduced form models is not in the characteristic of the default time (predictable vs. inaccessible), but in the information set available to the observer.
 Indeed, structural models can be transformed into reduced form models as the information set changes and becomes less refined, from that observable by the firm's manager to that which is observed by the market.
 Rather than comparing model types on the basis of their forecasting performance, the model type choice should be based on the information set available by the observer.
-For pricing and hedging credit risk the relevant set is the information available in the market.
-By contrast, if one is interested in pricing a firm's risky debt or related credit derivatives, then the reduced form models are the preferred approach.
+For general risk management purposes the relevant set is the information available in the market, hence a structural model is to be preferred.
+By contrast, if one is interested in a firm's risky debt or related credit derivatives, then reduced form models are the better approach.
 Let us introduce the standard setup by utilizing the market model introduced in Subsection \ref{section2} to account for defaults and different information sets.
-Credit risk investigates an entity (corporation, bank, individual) that borrows funds, promises to return these funds under a prespecified contractual agreement, and who may default before the funds (in their entirety) are repaid.
-That for, we introduce a market allowing for two kind of assets (beside the cash account), non-defaultable (e.g. government bonds) and defaultable ones (e.g. corporate bonds).
-We make the governemnet asset to the num\'{e}raire, i.e. $D_t^{\text{Gov}}\equiv1$. \begin{defi}[\textbf{Information Structures}] To model uncertainty, there are two filtrations for $(\Omega,\mathcal{A}, \mathbb{P})$: \begin{itemize} \item \textbf{Market Filtration: } This is the $\mathcal{A}=\{\mathcal{A}_t\}_{t\in[0,+\infty[}$ used so far for market risk, representing the information available by all market participants. \item \textbf{Global Filtration: } This is the $\mathcal{G}=\{\mathcal{G}_t\}_{t\in[0,+\infty[}$ representing the information available by the management of the bond issuer company. \end{itemize} The global filtration is postulated to contain the market filtration. i.e. $\mathcal{A}_t\subset\mathcal{G}_t$ for all $t\ge0$.
-Unless otherwise specified conditional probabilities and expectations refer to the market filtration, i.e. $\mathbb{P}_t[\cdot]=\mathbb{P}[\cdot|\mathcal{A}_t]$ and $\mathbb{E}_t[\cdot]:=\mathbb{E}[\cdot|\mathcal{A}_t]$. \end{defi}
+Credit risk management investigates an entity (corporation, bank, individual) that borrows funds, promises to return these funds under a prespecified contractual agreement, and which may default before the funds (in their entirety) are repaid.
+That for, we introduce a market allowing for two kind of assets (beside the cash account), non-defaultable (e.g. government bonds) and defaultable ones (e.g. corporate bonds). \begin{definition}[\textbf{Information Structures}] To model uncertainty, there are two filtrations for $(\Omega,\mathcal{A}, \mathbb{P})$: \begin{itemize} \item \textbf{Market Filtration: } This is the $\mathcal{A}=\{\mathcal{A}_t\}_{t\in[0,+\infty[}$ used so far for market risk, representing the information available by all market participants. \item \textbf{Global Filtration: } This is the $\mathcal{G}=\{\mathcal{G}_t\}_{t\in[0,+\infty[}$ representing the information available by the management of the bond issuer company. \end{itemize} The global filtration is postulated to contain the market filtration. i.e. $\mathcal{A}_t\subset\mathcal{G}_t$ for all $t\ge0$.
+Unless otherwise specified conditional probabilities and expectations refer to the market filtration, i.e. $\mathbb{P}_t[\cdot]=\mathbb{P}[\cdot|\mathcal{A}_t]$ and $\mathbb{E}_t[\cdot]:=\mathbb{E}[\cdot|\mathcal{A}_t]$. \end{definition}